MrPrimate/ddb-importer/README.md

 ## Pre-requisites and recommendations

-There are no pre-requisites.
+There are NO pre-requisites for DDB Importer.

 Below are some recommended modules.

 I'd strongly recommend installing:

-- [Magic Items 2](https://github.com/PwQt/magic-items-2) for attaching spells to magic items
+- [Magic Items](https://foundryvtt.com/packages/magicitems/) for attaching spells to magic items
 - [Link Item and Resource DnD5e module](https://foundryvtt.com/packages/link-item-resource-5e ) for good resource linking
 - [DFreds Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) for proper condition management
 - [Arbron’s Summoning](https://foundryvtt.com/packages/arbron-summoner) will allow the creation and use of summoned actors for spells and features in Tasha's